-Drug Mechanism of Action Evidence Side Effects Baclofen γ aminobutyric acid β agonist The evidence that baclofen leads to an improvement in clinical Low tone measures of spasticity compared with placebo is limited; Weakness in only two ^{24,25} of five studies, statistically significantly more Drowsiness patients improved when on baclofen than on placebo Fatigue Tizanidine α 2 adrenergic receptor agonist Effective in the short term and less likely to cause muscle Fatigue weakness. ^{26,27} The evidence of benefit in the medium term is Dry mouth less strong 28 Hepatitis Diazepam Benzodiazepine No more effective than other drugs with which it was Somnolence compared, ^{29,30} significantly more side effects Dependence Dantrolene Not fully understood, it probably acts The evidence is weak that has any effect on spasticity, and comes Weakness sodium on skeletal muscle by interfering with from unblinded comparisons 31 Gastrointestinal symptoms the release of calcium from the (both side effects are common with sarcoplasmic reticulum dantrolene sodium)
+Drug Mechanism of Action Evidence Side Effects Baclofen γ aminobutyric acid $β$ agonist The evidence that baclofen leads to an improvement in clinical Low tone measures of spasticity compared with placebo is limited; Weakness in only two ^{24,25} of five studies, statistically significantly more Drowsiness patients improved when on baclofen than on placebo Fatigue Tizanidine lpha2 adrenergic receptor agonist Effective in the short term and less likely to cause muscle Fatigue weakness. ^{26,27} The evidence of benefit in the medium term is Dry mouth less strong 28 Hepatitis Diazepam Benzodiazepine No more effective than other drugs with which it was Somnolence compared, ^{29,30} significantly more side effects Dependence Dantrolene Not fully understood, it probably acts The evidence is weak that has any effect on spasticity, and comes Weakness sodium on skeletal muscle by interfering with from unblinded comparisons 31 Gastrointestinal symptoms the release of calcium from the (both side effects are common with sarcoplasmic reticulum dantrolene sodium)

-Table 1: Anti-spastic Drugs Commonly Used in Multiple Sclerosis repetitive transcranial magnetic stimulation); electromagnetic therapy (pulsed electromagnetic therapy; magnetic pulsing device), transcutaneous electrical nerve stimulation (TENS); and whole body vibration (WBV).
-All studies scored 'low' on the methodological quality assessment - the results suggest that all non-pharmacological therapies included had limited evidence, or even no evidence, in improving spasticity in people with MS. However, caution should be used in the interpretation of the results, due to the poor methodological quality of all the included studies.
+A recent Cochrane review21 focused on nine randomized controlled trials (RCTs), which investigated various types and intensities of nonpharmacologic interventions for treating spasticity in adults with MS. These interventions included: physical activity programs (such as physiotherapy, structured exercise program, sports climbing); transcranial magnetic stimulation (intermittent theta burst stimulation, repetitive transcranial magnetic stimulation); electromagnetic therapy (pulsed electromagnetic therapy; magnetic pulsing device), transcutaneous electrical nerve stimulation (TENS); and whole body vibration (WBV).
+All studies scored 'low' on the methodologic quality assessment-the results suggest that all nonpharmacologic therapies included had limited evidence, or even no evidence, in improving spasticity in people with MS. However, caution should be used in the interpretation of the results, due to the poor methodologic quality of all the included studies.
 More research is needed to determine the usefulness of these interventions before they can be recommended as routine treatments.

-Pharmacological Treatment
+Pharmacologic Treatment

 The current clinical practice regarding the treatment of spasticity in MS is highly variable.
-A Cochrane review22 revealed that the lack of a sensitive, reliable, and functionally and symptomatically relevant assessment tool for spasticity has contributed to the inconclusive results of placebo-controlled trials (PCTs) attempting to document the efficacy of anti-spastic agents that are in widespread use.
+A Cochrane review22 revealed that the lack of a sensitive, reliable, and functionally and symptomatically relevant assessment tool for spasticity has contributed to the inconclusive results of placebocontrolled trials (PCTs) attempting to document the efficacy of antispastic agents that are in widespread use.
 Comparative studies have been similarly inconclusive.
 No firm recommendations could be made from this systematic review.
 However, in clinical practice, we think that it is preferable to manage spasticity with a single agent, whenever possible.23 In Table 1^{24-31} we review the more common anti-spastic oral medications.

 None of the comparative studies showed superiority of any of these drugs.
-Other agents, including gabapentin,32 clonidine33 and corticosteroids34 have undergone small uncontrolled studies, with inconsistent results.
+Other agents, including gabapentin,32 clonidine,33 and corticosteroids34 have undergone small uncontrolled studies, with inconsistent results.